Kr1ptonn/Track2to1/README.md

 # Track2to1
-Track2to1 code in Python made by Kr1ptonn
+Track2to1 Generator/Converter in Python made by Kr1ptonn

 This code is only created for Educational purposes only!
 I do not encourage/be part of any illegal activity!